 Ebony Road Players

 A play by Dominique Morisseau, Winner of the Edward M. Kennedy Prize for Drama Inspired by American History!

 “CRACKLING WITH HUMOR!
-Fire up some Motown, get those hips moving and everything will work out fine.”
+Fire up some Motown, get those hips moving and everything will work out fine.” -The New York Times

 Grand Rapids African American Museum and Archive

 This film cronicals the 1967 uprising in Grand Rapids 50 years ago.
-The Grand Rapids African American Museum and Archives, the Ebony Road Players, and SITELAB have come together to present this space and presentation to the community.
+The Grand Rapids African American Museum and Archives, the Ebony Road Players, and SITE:LAB have come together to present this space and presentation to the community.
 Community members discuss the uprising, speculate on the causes and reflect on the results of three days of unrest.